 Winter driving in the Midwest can be unpredictable, much like the weather.
 Our Winter Driving Program focuses on customized in-car drills and classroom lessons that will cover skid control/recovery, braking, and emergency lane changes on a variety of pavement conditions, which could include ice, snow, and mixed conditions.

 This program is ideal for drivers looking to sharpen their winter car control skills or new drivers looking to gain valuable experience.

 Classes are offered January-March (weather permitting) and run from 9 a.m.-4 p.m.

-A lunch break is provided during the day and is usually 40 minutes.
+A 40-minute lunch break is provided during the day.
 Please feel free to bring a bag lunch, order one of our chef selections (in advance) or take advantage of the local restaurants in Elkhart Lake or Plymouth.

 1. Check All Fluids, Lights & Functions on a Regular Basis